TBen2000/Pretix2Nextcloud/README.md

 This tool retrieves registration data for a specific event from Pretix, converts it to the desired Excel format and uploads it to Nextcloud.
 This project was developed for the SWD-EC, so the Docker images are not universally applicable.
 However, the Python code can be used as a reference implementation for similar use cases.

+For the file uploads, a Nextcloud instance is not required.
+Any storage server that supports WebDAV can be used.

 <br>

 ## Setting up Pretix2Nextcloud via Docker